MBotond21/thingy/README.md

 # Thingy

-**Thingy** is a user experience–driven music player with a customizable UI to make your listening experience unique and comfortable.
+**Thingy** is a user experience–driven music player with a customizable UI to make your listening experience unique and comfortable, all made available in a web application.

 ---